Animae-Magnae-Prodigus/blog/index.md

 |   9   |  Epic   |
 |   ?   |  not finished, usually because I felt it's not worth my precious time |

 + Works rated less than four didn't deserve my attention any more.
-I may block their writers, if they wrote so much works of this kind or their work had some elements I abhorred extremely such as sexism or immaturity in writing skill.
 + Works rated no less than four deserved to be read at least once.
 + Works rated more than six deserved to be reread and reviewed thoroughly.